What is boondocking?

 3 Different types of Boondocking

 People usually stay more than one night at these types of sites because of the low cost.
-If you decide to do the same thing then it would be wise to plan.
-Make sure you have enough water for the length of stay, make sure your RV batteries are all charged and make sure you have enough food.
-You will also need to take into account the quiet times that the owners set so ask about that too.
-You want to know the quiet hours so you will know the times allowed for you to use things like generators.
+If you decide to do the same thing then it would be wise to plan ahead.
+Make sure you have enough water for the length of stay and also make sure your RV's batteries are all charged.
+Bring enough food to last 3 days more than the amount of time you planned on staying.
+You want to know the quiet hours that have been set by the owners so you will know the times allowed for you to use things like generators.

 These types of campsites are usually found by following special markers or old fire rings.
 These will show you where camping spots are located.
 The immense amount of planning required to stay on these campsites is usually rewarding as you will most likely have the place to yourself or have only a few neighbors.

 Benefits and disadvantages of boondocking

 Going boondocking or dry camping has its benefits and disadvantages.
 Here you will find some of both.

 Going to a regular camping location will put you back anywhere from $20 to $90 per night.
 However, dry camping is all free.
 No fees attached.

 Camping on your own without everyone else around you can be very enjoyable.
 You get to have privacy that most regular camping areas cannot offer.

 When you boondock, you do not have to follow rules set by a company.
 There are however some rules that are just common sense, like cleaning up before you leave a site and try not to be a nuisance to anyone who might be camping close to you.
 The fact that there is no restriction set for you to follow is the reason why many campers choose boondocking over other forms of camping.

 Remember that boondocking or dry camping offers no electricity or water.
 This means that you will have to provide those amenities for yourself.
 There is also no hookups.
 You will have to tough it out by bringing items like gas generators and water storage container.